mikemusni/govTech-Exam/README.md

 ```
 docker network create --driver bridge --subnet 192.168.2.0/24 --gateway 192.168.2.1 gov-sg
 ```
-* Run the command `docker network ls`, and you should have an additional network ID called `giv-sg`
+* Run the command `docker network ls`, and you should have an additional network ID called `gov-sg`

 ## Step 4: Run All Docker Containers for Each Folder
 Note: Postgres must be executed first before everything else; otherwise, the other containers will not be created.\